inpulse-tv/faceapp-backend/README.md

 ## Face morphing API
 Python version = 3.7 or 3.6

 By employing the SimSwap model, this API manages to merge two faces.
 To use it, you can refer to the "simswap_api" directory.
 You should at first clone the [SimSwap github](https://github.com/neuralchen/SimSwap).
 Next, you must prepare the evironment and install the different pre-trained models.
 All the steps are given in [this link](https://github.com/neuralchen/SimSwap/blob/main/docs/guidance/preparation.md).
 Finally, add the file given in the "simswap_api" folder and install requirements.
+In addition, you must install other modules related to the API implementation: flask, uwsgi.

-You can either start the API through the "uwsfi_simswap.sh" script.
+You can start the API through the "uwsgi_simswap.sh" script.
 If you find problems with the dependicies, you can run the API as a Docker image through the following commands:

 ```